 One reader wants to know the nitty-gritty details, and our climate policy advisor has the answer.

-Read what he has to say, and when you're done, send us your questions on any conservation subject for one of the Conservancy's 720 staff scientists.
+Read what he has to say, and when you're done, send us your questions on any conservation subject for one of the Conservancy's hundreds of staff scientists.
 (Note: We regret that we can only answer one or two questions each month and that we cannot answer the others offline.)

 Joel McElhannon of Atlanta, Georgia, writes:

 “In the "cap-and-trade" legislation that passed a committee in Congress earlier this year, are there any requirements for exactly how carbon emissions are tested and measured?
 What legal requirements are included that mandate how a company verifies its carbon emissions and measures them so they can then be traded as credits?
 What prevents them from just making up numbers?"

 Great questions, Joel.
 Probably more for the lawyers than the scientists, but I'll take a crack at answering (and check with the lawyers myself)!

 Clearly, as you point out, it's important that we accurately measure the greenhouse gases we are trying to regulate, and climate legislation before Congress accounts for this need.